 In January 2009, the United States and the State of Connecticut filed a Settlement Agreement in federal court to resolve the United States' CRIPA investigation into the care and treatment of residents at the Connecticut Valley Hospital ("CVH").
 CVH is the State's principal forensic, general psychiatric, and addictions in-patient treatment facility, serving approximately 500 individuals.
 On September 10, 2013, the Parties agreed that the State had achieved substantial compliance with the terms of the Settlement Agreement involving treatment planning; mental health assessments; psychiatric and psychological services; documentation; seclusion and restraint; suicide prevention; and protection from harm.
 The State remained in partial compliance with the provisions requiring the State to ensure that each resident is served in the most integrated setting appropriate to their needs and to pursue adequate community placement for those residents who no longer require hospital care.
 Consequently, the Parties dismissed all provisions of the Settlement Agreement found in substantial compliance and agreed to extend the provisions of the Settlement Agreement governing Discharge Planning and Community Integration until September 10, 2015, with a 60-day negotiation period if an independent Monitor finds non-compliance at that time.
 The current Monitor will continue to assess compliance with those provisions of the Settlement Agreement and issue a progress report every six months.

 In January 2010, a federal court entered as its order the Consent Judgment we negotiated with New York City to resolve claims of unlawful conditions in the psychiatric emergency room and psychiatric in-patient units at the Kings County Hospital Center (KCHC) in Brooklyn, N.Y.
-Under the terms of the Consent Judgment, New York City will work to ensure that patients at KCHC are safe and receive the care and services necessary to meet their individualized needs.
+Under the terms of the Consent Judgment, New York City worked to ensure that patients at KCHC are safe and receive the care and services necessary to meet their individualized needs.
 The agreement underscores the city's obligation to actively pursue the discharge of patients to the most integrated setting appropriate to their needs and to provide follow-up services.
 The city also agreed to take actions such as improving medical and mental health care, and ensuring that patients are free from undue restraint.
-The agreement provides for regular site visits by a team of experts for at least five years, until KCHC substantially complies with the Consent Judgment's requirements.
+A team of expert consultants visited periodically to assess the City’s compliance and offer technical assistance.
+On November 20, 2017, the Court dismissed the Consent Judgment on the parties’ joint motion, because the City had satisfied its terms.

 United States v.
 Tennessee (Clover Bottom Developmental Center) (M.D.
 Tn.), Nashville and Greeneville, TN

 The United States brought suit against the State of Tennessee in 1996, concerning conditions of care and the right to care in integrated settings for residents of Clover Bottom Developmental Center, Greene Valley Developmental Center, and Nat.
 T. Winston Center.
 The State and the United States, along with two intervenors, settled the case in 1996 through the entry of a settlement agreement that called for both improved conditions within the centers and the integration of residents into community settings.
 (See Settlement Agreement.)
 Shortly after the initiation of the suit, the State closed Nat T. Winston Center.
-The State is now in the process of closing Clover Bottom Center and Greene Valley Developmental Center.
+The State closed Clover Bottom Developmental Center in November 2015.
+The State is now in the process of closing Greene Valley Developmental Center.
 In 2015, the Court approved an Exit Plan designed to resolve this litigation by bringing to fruition planned improvements in respite care, individual support planning, and other areas.
 The Exit Plan also provides for oversight of individuals' transition to community living during the closure of Greene Valley Developmental Center.

 In 2006 and 2008, we issued findings letters regarding Texas' 13 State-Supported Living Centers ("SSLCs") for individuals with disabilities.
 Our investigation found that the State had failed to provide facility residents with adequate discharge planning and placement in the most integrated setting, protection from harm, behavioral and mental health services, health care, and integrated supports and services, in violation of the Constitution, the Americans with Disabilities Act, and Title XIX of the Social Security Act.
 In June 2009, we entered into a court-ordered settlement agreement with the State to remedy the deficiencies we identified.
 Teams of independent monitors monitor the State's compliance with the agreement.
 At the time of our investigations, the facilities housed approximately 5,000 residents; today, the population is fewer than 3,400 residents